mdyzma/mdyzma.github.io/_posts/2017-10-14-python-app-and-jenkins.md

 }
 {% endhighlight %}

+Main block of each declarativepipeline is `pipeline{}` block.
+There are other hierarchical keywords defining groups of steps, each step in detail, their order and connections.

+Jenkins allows to run jobs on multiple machines in various configurations.
+So user usually can specify agent, which runs specific step or all steps included in the pipeline.
+Agent may be local jenkins instance, some virtual machine connected to it or docker container run by host machine.

-There are three default stages and some messages displayed on the screen after stages completion.
+In this pipeline there are three default stages and some messages displayed on the screen after all stages complete (under specific conditions).
 As name indicates some will always be displayed, some upon success or failure.
 Post part can be used to communicate with developer to send message about project status.

+Three of them will be used in almost every project:

+1. **Always** will be displayed every time Jenkins finishes.
+Useful when we want to archive logs, or clean up after each run.

+2. **Success** only when no errors were noted during pipeline processing.
+Good to archive successful builds.

+3. **Failed** is an option processed when pipeline failed.
+This variant of post part is very useful to send feedback to the team, via e-mail or other medium like slack channel, that something went wrong and changes commited lately did not pass regression tests and require urgent attention.
+When CI is tightly combined with delivery process (i.e. copying web app to the production server) post failure option may be used to roll back to the last successful build.

 <br>
-Then we can connect our project with Jenkins.
+It is time to connect our project with Jenkins.
 To do that I will use Blue Ocean creator.
 First one needs to connect GitHub account with Jenkins user account (add Personal Access Token), then connect GitHub account.
 More details about pipeline creation and adding GitHub  access token from scratch - [here](https://jenkins.io/doc/book/blueocean/creating-pipelines/).
 In general process can be summed up in three slides:

 <br>
 ![First-step][creator_1]